Paul-Antoine Léonard de Villefeix: South America

-In April 1770, the Surville expedition reached Peru and Captain Surville was drowned while trying to land through surf on a beach.
+In April 1770, the Surville expedition reached Peru and Captain Surville drowned while trying to land through surf on a beach.
 Seventeen months later, in 1771, while the Saint Jean-Baptiste was being held by Spanish authorities in Callao, Surville's nephew and Villefeix left the ship to go goldmining up a river.

 Parish priest

 Villefeix returned to France and he too became parish priest at his home town, Étouars, where he died in 1780, aged 52.